ahmadrafidev/ahmadrafidev/README.md

 ### 🧑‍💻 Currently Crafting Code

-- [Budgeting App](https://github.com/ahmadrafidev/budgeting-app): App to make it easy to know more your spending
+- [Budgeting App](https://github.com/ahmadrafidev/budgeting-app): App to make it easy to know more your spending.
+- [SWE Learning Journey](https://github.com/ahmadrafidev/ahmadrafidev-learning): Simple static website for documenting my personal learning in the area of software engineering.

 ## 🗄 Journey Through Tech